 A leisurely stroll through Michael’s Halloween clearance (why wouldn’t it all be on clearance the first week of October?) with a 25% off total purchase coupon led me to all the supplies I needed to make my own Halloween wreath.

-A quick note, this is much more involved than most of my DIY projects; it’s going to take a while and there will be glitter all over your house and your baby but the cost savings are worth it.
+A quick note, this is much more involved than most of my DIY projects; it’s going to take a while and there will be glitter all over your house and your baby for the next 6 years but the cost savings are worth it.

 Glittery Witch Wreath Supplies: